Harry Carey Jr.

 Henry George Carey Jr. (May 16, 1921 – December 27, 2012) was an American actor.
 He appeared in more than 90 films, including several John Ford Westerns, as well as numerous television series.

 Early life

-Carey was born on a ranch near the Saugus neighborhood of Santa Clarita, California, the son of actor Harry Carey (1878–1947) and actress Olive Carey (1896–1988).
+Carey was born on May 16, 1921, on a ranch near the Saugus neighborhood of Santa Clarita, California.
+He is the son of actor Harry Carey (1878–1947) and actress Olive Carey (1896–1988).
 As a child, he learned to speak Navajo.
 His maternal grandfather was vaudeville entertainer George Fuller Golden.
 As a boy, he was nicknamed "Dobe", short for adobe, because of the color of his hair.
 He grew up on his parents' ranch in Santa Clarita; they had horses and cattle.
 His family ranch was later turned into a historic park by Los Angeles County and was named Tesoro Adobe Park.

 Military service

 During World War II, Carey Jr. served six years in the United States Navy as a Pharmacist Mate 2nd Class (medical corpsman) in the Pacific War.
 However, he was transferred back to the United States (against his wishes) to serve with his father's good friend the director John Ford in a Naval photographic unit attached to the Office of Strategic Services (OSS).
 He then helped to make training films for the navy and the OSS.